Bahama Mama Torte

 - Allow to cool 10-15 minutes before turning cakes out onto baking rack to cool fully.

 - Ideally, allow to cool to room temperature, wrap tightly with plastic wrap, and proceed with the following steps the next day.

-- Prepare buttercream, following the recipe link in the ingredients section, using 2 Tbsp (30 ml) each of Malibu rum and Kahlua to flavor.
+- Prepare buttercream, following the recipe link in the ingredients section, using 2 tablespoon (30 ml) each of Malibu rum and Kahlua to flavor.

 Soak and Assembly

 - Remove plastic wrap from cake layers.
 Carefully slice the top off each round, leveling the surface of the cake.